SyncSecurityHQ/wazuh_akamai_integration/README.md

 - **API Connectivity:**
   Verify that your credentials and host settings in `akamai_config.ini` are correct and that your network allows outbound HTTPS connections to the Akamai API host.

-## License

-This integration is provided as-is.
-You are free to modify and distribute it according to your organization's policies.